nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Only 1 index can be inputted at a time.

 Examples:
-* `scheme 1` shows scheme that the 1st person in the address book is eligible for.
+* `scheme 1` shows scheme that the 1st person in SocialBook is eligible for.

 ### Exiting the program : `exit`